ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 ```

 Every line in the file is printed, because every line contains at least one
 non-vowel!
-If you want to specify a range of characters you can use a hyphen
+**If you want to specify a range of characters you can use a hyphen
-(`-`) inside of the square brackets.
+(`-`) inside of the square brackets**.
 For example the regular expression `[e-q]`
 matches all of the lowercase letters between "e" and "q" in the alphabet
 inclusively.
 Case matters when you're specifying character sets, so if you
 wanted to only match uppercase characters you'd need to use `[E-Q]`.
 To ignore
 the case of your match you could combine the character sets with the `[e-qE-Q]`
-regex (short for regular expression), or you could use the `-i` flag with `grep`
+regex (short for regular expression)
-to **i**gnore the case.
-Note that the `-i` flag will work for any provided regular
-expression, not just character sets.

 Let's take a look at some examples using
 the regular expressions that we just described: